flyfloor/react-image-cropper/README.md

 + `import {Cropper} from 'react-image-cropper'`

-+ copy and paste demo/cropper.less
++ `import style from 'react-image-cropper/css/cropper.less'`

 + define Cropper with src, and ref to execute crop method